Fitting in fitness: Finding time for physical activity

 - Get social.
 Try a dance club, hiking group or golf league.
 Encouragement from others can help you stay with a new activity.

 Sometimes, you may not be able to get in a full workout.
 You can still work toward your fitness goals even when life interrupts your best-laid plans, though.
 Consider:

 - Breaking it up.
-It's great if you can get 30 minutes of continuous activity, but you can exercise in shorter bursts, too.
-Three 10-minute walks count toward your daily exercise goal.
+It's great if you can get 30 minutes of continuous activity a day, but you can exercise in shorter bursts, too.
+Even short walks or breaks for activity count toward your daily exercise goal.

-High-intensity interval training generally takes between 10 and 30 minutes a session.
+High-intensity interval training generally takes between 10 to 20 minutes a session.
 This type of quickly alternating activity produces many of the same benefits of continuous moderate-intensity exercise in less time.

 Time spent at home doesn't have to be "couch potato" time.
 To make fitness a priority at home: